Inauguration of Chester A. Arthur: Election of 1880

 By 1880, the Republican Party of the United States was divided into two factions based on their views of the patronage system.
 The Stalwarts sought to preserve the system, while the Half-Breeds supported James G. Blaine's efforts at civil service reform.
 At the 1880 Republican National Convention, Blaine was the front-runner for the presidential nomination from the Half-Breed faction, while the Stalwarts sought a third term for Ulysses S. Grant.
-The two parties remained deadlocked until the 34th ballot, at which point the delegation from Wisconsin united behind James A. Garfield, a young Ohio congressman and Half-Breed who had no interest in running and had instead campaigned on behalf of John Sherman.
+The two parties remained deadlocked until the 34th ballot, at which point the delegation from Wisconsin united behind James A. Garfield, an Ohio congressman who was supporting John Sherman for the presidency.
 Two ballots later, Garfield won the Republican nomination with 399 votes.

 Seeking to appease the Stalwarts, Garfield selected Chester A. Arthur as his running mate.
-Arthur was viewed as the Stalwarts' second-in-command to New York Senator Roscoe Conkling, and he had previously run the New York Custom House until he was removed from the position by Rutherford B. Hayes for enabling bribery and corruption within the office.
-Garfield's choice as running mate proved controversial among both factions of the party: the Half-Breeds mistrusted Arthur, who had spurned Conkling and the other Stalwarts by accepting the nomination.
+Arthur was viewed as the Stalwarts' second-in-command to New York Senator Roscoe Conkling, and he had previously run the New York Custom House until he was removed by Rutherford B. Hayes for enabling bribery and corruption within the office.
+The choice of Arthur proved controversial among both party factions: the Half-Breeds mistrusted Arthur, who had spurned Conkling and the other Stalwarts by accepting the nomination.
 Conkling had attempted to persuade Arthur to "contemputously decline" the nomination, arguing that Garfield's loss was a foregone conclusion, to which Arthur replied that even a "barren nomination" would be "a great honor".
 On the other side of the party, Edwin Lawrence Godkin reassured readers of The Nation that "there is no place in which [Arthur's] powers of mischief will be so small as in the Vice Presidency".
 Some Republicans asked if it would be possible to split their ballot so that they may vote for Garfield but not Arthur.
 Garfield defended his running mate against the accusations of corruption, telling Sherman, "he had not been dishonest, just inefficient".

 Voter turnout for the 1880 United States presidential election was high, with 78 percent of eligible voters participating.
 Garfield defeated Winfield Scott Hancock by a 214–155 electoral college vote.
 He won the popular vote by a margin of only 7,368 votes, at the time the narrowest margin of victory for any United States president-elect, and many of his electoral votes came by narrow margins.
 Garfield took New York by less than two percent of the vote.
 If New York's 35 electoral votes had gone to Hancock, he would have won the presidency.